-The cliche – ” Music is a Universal Language ” truly applies to this heart-warming and short inspirational story about a new Irish youth orchestra.
+The cliche – ” Music is a Universal Language ” truly applies to this heart-warming and inspirational short story about life about a new Irish youth orchestra.

 This new initiative which was officially launched in Dublin, about the formation of an orchestra for children who are disabled.